Woj Bomb: NBA Insider, North Jersey Resident, Leaving ESPN

 "I grew up the son of a factory worker two miles from ESPN's campus and only ever dreamed of making a living as a sportswriter," Wojnarowski said.
 "Thirty-seven years ago, the Hartford Courant gave me my first byline and I never stopped chasing the thrill of it all.
 This craft transformed my life, but I've decided to retire from ESPN and the news industry.
 I understand the commitment required in my role and it's an investment that I'm no longer driven to make."

 The NBA scoop machine plans to become the general manager of the St. Bonaventure University basketball program, ESPN reported.
-Wojnarowski graduated from St. Bonaventure in 1991.
+Wojnarowski, a Bristol, Connecticut, native, graduated from St. Bonaventure in 1991.

 After breaking the news, he said he left the airport at 3:30 a.m. and headed home to Glen Rock.